vietnam-devs/coolstore-microservices/docs/site/docs/development/up-running-docker-docker-compose.md

 #### _Step 5_:

-Go to `http://localhost:8082/oai/swagger/index.html`, click to any `review-service` endpoints in there
+Go to `http://localhost:8082/oai/swagger/index.html`, click to any `cart-service` endpoints in there

 Enjoy your hack!